-- SBE 14 setup in SEASAVE applies if SBE 14 is connected to a COM port.
-If the SBE 14 is connected to an 11plus Deck Unit, SBE 14 setup is done by sending commands to the 11plus in SEATERM. - Altimeter alarm is available only if selected configuration (.con) file has a CTD with altimeter. - Bottom contact switch alarm -SBE 9plus: Always available.
-All other CTDs: Available only if selected configuration (.con) file has a CTD with bottom contact switch.
+•SBE 14 setup in Seasave applies if SBE 14 is connected to a COM port.
+If SBE 14 is connected to 11 plus Deck Unit, SBE 14 setup is done by sending commands to the 11plus in SEATERM.
+Altimeter alarm is available only if selected configuration (.con or .xmlcon) file has a CTD with altimeter.
+Bottom contact switch alarm -SBE 9plus: Always available.
+All other CTDs: Available only if selected configuration (.con or .xmlcon) file has a CTD with bottom contact switch.